datduong/GOAnnotationTransformer/README.md

 ### [This is our paper.](https://www.biorxiv.org/content/10.1101/2020.01.31.929604v1)

 We adapt the Transformer neural network model to predict GO labels for protein sequences.
+Our trained models are here.
+You can also train your own model based on our setting, see example here.